 An image does not capture a moment in time but brings moments out of time.
 The making of an image engenders a moment, an occurrence or an event - anything that is capable of physically being seen - with the possibility of political and temporal transcendence.
-Political, meaning into plurality - the position from which we affect, per Azoulay, "the relations between human beings in the plural"50.
-Temporal, as having the potential to be seen at any point in time.
-Recording a moment lends to it the possibility of being experienced and engaged with by people other than those who were immediately and physically present at the point of its emergence.
-And further, it creates that possibility constantly, and without temporal limitation.
-This is part of what Azoulay has called "the event of photography"51.
+Political, meaning into plurality - the position from which we affect, per Azoulay, 'the relations between human beings in the plural'.
+50 Temporal, as having the across the entire spectrum, from the most democratic to the most authoritarian.